Mark-Marks/sapphire/README.md

 return singleton
 ```
-- Singletons can have priority by specifying an optional `priority` property
+- Singletons can have priority by specifying an optional `priority` property:
 ```luau
 local singleton = {}
 singleton.priority = 1234